-French and English are linguistically intertwined through their long co-habitation: the interchange between the two languages, each being affected by the other in different ways, can scarcely be underestimated, anymore than can the literary, cultural and political effects of the contacts between these languages in insular territories and related cultures.
+French and English are linguistically intertwined through their long co-habitation: the interchange between the two languages, each being affected by the other in different ways, can scarcely be underestimated, any more than can the literary, cultural and political effects of the contacts between these languages in insular territories and related cultures.
 Even today the Oxford English Dictionary is rewriting many of its etymologies to take fuller account of the fact that insular French contributes a very high percentage (30% or more in some views) of English lexis and that French words are not necessarily imported from the continent.
-French is also England’s only transregional vernacular throughout the Middle Ages and hence vital in diplomacy, trade, war, – in all forms of cultural contact and exchange – between England and other European and Mediterranean regions.
+French was also England’s only transregional vernacular throughout the Middle Ages and hence vital in diplomacy, trade, war – in all forms of cultural contact and exchange – between England and other European and Mediterranean regions.
 It is also indispensable in administration across the frequently shifting continental European domains attached to the English crown.

 The French of England Project (FoE) is based at Fordham University in New York City and has also been located in and supported by the University of York, UK.
 It has received funding from the National Endowment for the Humanities in the USA and from the Modern Humanities Research Association in the UK.